Finder makes money from featured partners, but editorial opinions are our own.

 • Completely digital bank

-• Get a 4% interest rate with the EQ Bank Personal Account
+• Get up to 3.75% interest rate with the EQ Bank Personal Account

 • Offers GICs, RSPs, TFSAs and FHSAs